8.1 - Introduction

 No Establishment of a Child Support Order

-The Wyoming CSP will not pursue a support order against a parent when the parent’s only source of income is Supplemental Security Income (SSI).
+The Wyoming Child Support Program (CSP) will not pursue a support order against a parent when the parent’s only source of income is Supplemental Security Income (SSI).
 However, the district shall proceed in establishing paternity if at issue prior to closing the case unless the case meets the criteria for closure as defined in Chapter 8.1 - Introduction to Establishment.

 Federal Timeframes

-In order to ensure the best possible service to the customers within the Wyoming CSE Program, the federal OCSE established certain minimum timeframes by which actions within the child support program should take place.
+In order to ensure the best possible service to the customers within the Wyoming CSP, the federal OCSS established certain minimum timeframes by which actions within the child support program should take place.
 Below are the federal guidelines and timeframes for this chapter.

 Support Establishment

-Within 90 days of locating an alleged father or non-custodial parent, the Wyoming CSE Program shall:
+Within 90 days of locating an alleged father or non-custodial parent, the Wyoming CSP shall:

 To comply with this federal regulation through self-assessment, a state shall meet this requirement for seventy-five percent (75%) of all its open cases.
 (45 CFR 305.63(c)(2) and 45 CFR 308.2(b))